I am indebted to The Chief who inspired this conversation.

 While it may be appropriate, relevant, even useful from

-time to time to choose, act, and speak in synch with that which
+time to time to choose, act, and speak in sync with that which furthers

-furthers my own point of view ie to choose, act, and speak
+my own point of view ie to choose, act, and speak in sync

 ego,